 How to Get There/How to get around: It’s just a 20-minute drive from the heart of Adelaide, making it one of the most accessible Australia wine regions from a major city.
 There are daily public buses from Adelaide to the Adelaide Hills area.
 But, for the ultimate freedom, hiring a car is the best option.

-Don’t Miss: There are plenty of annual festivals celebrating the food and wine of the region that make for a fun experience, including CRUSH in January, Winter Reds Weekend in July and Adelaide Hills Wine Show in November.
+Don’t Miss: There are plenty of annual festivals celebrating the food and wine of the region that make for a fun experience, including Chardonnay in May, Winter Reds Weekend in July, Sparkling Spring in October and Adelaide Hills Wine Show in November.
+To get the most out of your visit to Adelaide Hills, consider an e-bike or traditional mountain bike tour of the area.
+You’ll get to cycle through the beautiful vineyards and surrounding area in addition to a private tasting.